LHJapon/LHJapon/README.md

-- 👋 Hi, I’m @LHJapon
+- 👋 Hello, I’m @LHJapon
-- 👀 I’m interested in circuits design
+- 👀 I’m interested in circuit design
 - 🌱 I’m currently learning electronics and communications engineering
-- 💞️ I’m looking to collaborate on tbd
+- 💞️ I’m looking to collaborate on course projects
-- 📫 How to reach me n/a
+- 📫 How to reach me

 <!---
 LHJapon/LHJapon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.